 ENST 410 - ENVIRONMENTAL SAMPLING AND ANALYSIS (3 credits)

 Introduction to methods of sampling and analysis in the environmental field.
 Topics include the design of a sampling program, methods of sample collection, and the statistical analysis of sampling data.
-Prerequisites for Environmental majors are ENST 201, 202, and MATH 128.
-However, these prerequisites do not necessarily apply to students outside of the Environmental Program.
-Interested students should consult with the program director.
+Prerequisites include MATH 128.